Scholars have suggested numerous

 was a contradiction.
 So, they saw the Gospel as foolishness.
 And

-without the gift of faith, the idea of Jesus who is God, Who dies on a
+point of view, the idea of Jesus who is God, Who dies on a

 So, St. John as a pastor wants to